 Not only is this better for the environment as you won’t waste gas looking for a spot up close, but it will give you more of an opportunity to stretch your legs as well.
 And honestly, you’ll probably save time as well.

-Of course, cutting back on TV is the best way to be more active, but if you have that favorite show you just can’t miss, consider doing a low impact workout while you watch it.
-Or if you have weights at home, lift these while you watch.
-You could also stand for the entire program as a way to be more active while watching TV.
+Of course, cutting back on TV is the best way to be more active, but if you have that favorite show that you just can’t miss, consider getting in a little movement while you watch it.

 - Take Commercial Breaks